Topix (website)

 Topix was an American Internet media company.
 Topix LLC, the controlling company, had its headquarters in Palo Alto, California.

 Topix began as a news aggregator which categorizes news stories by topic and geography.
 In the last few years, Topix changed its focus from aggregation and curation, to content creation.
 Topix removed the human sexuality topic, which was one of its most popular topics, from its forums on June 26, 2016.
 The Topix local news and forums were shut down on December 20, 2018.
 Topix launched new entertainment-focused slideshow and quiz-based sites named Stars and Offbeat in 2015, and has continued to launch additional new sites since.
 Topix was in the top 100 largest US-based websites according to Quantcast.

-In 2019, Publishers Clearing House acquired Topix and its website was redirected to pch.com.
+On September 23, 2019, Publishers Clearing House acquired Topix and its website was redirected to pch.com.

 History

-It was co-founded in 2004 by Bryn Dole, Rich Skrenta, Bob Truel, Tom Markson, Mike Markson and Chris Tolles, many of whom founded the Open Directory Project.
-In March 2005, the Knight Ridder (later taken over by The McClatchy Company), Tribune Company and Gannett media companies purchased a 75% share of the company.
-On April 1, 2007, it acquired the topix.com domain name and invited volunteers to edit the topics of their choice, on top of over 100 journalists and editors from various newspapers already signed up.
+Topix was co-founded in 2004 by Bryn Dole, Rich Skrenta, Bob Truel, Tom Markson, Mike Markson and Chris Tolles, several of whom had previously helped create the Open Directory Project.
+In March 2005, the Knight Ridder (later taken over by The McClatchy Company), Tribune Company and Gannett media companies purchased a 75% stake in the company.

+The service initially operated under the Topix.net domain as a news aggregator that automatically categorized articles by topic and by geographic location.
+On April 1, 2007, the company acquired the topix.com domain name and invited volunteers to edit the topics of their choice, on top of over 100 journalists and editors from various newspapers who had already signed up.
 Sometime in 2012 they took that volunteer edit option away without any communication to the thousands of volunteers.

 Topix went on to create a community news editing platform, and popular forum system, allowing users to comment on news articles and the goings on of local communities.
-Topix also created forums, organized by locality as well as by subject matter, which allow visitors to post comments whether or not they are relevant to a particular news story.
+Topix also created forums, organized by locality as well as by subject matter, which allowed visitors to post comments whether or not they are relevant to a particular news story.

 The founders of Topix initially wanted it to be a news aggregator, with specific pages for every community in the United States.
 As Topix matured, most of its growth occurred in small cities and towns in the United States.
 The people who commented in the Topix forums wanted to focus the discussions on more traditional small community gossip.
-Topix's main user base consists of posters from cities and towns in the United States.
+Topix's main user base consisted of posters from cities and towns in the United States.
 Chris Tolles, the chief executive of Topix LLC since June 2007, said that Topix is very popular in "the feud states".